When you create a healthy non-profit environment, it’s your clients who ultimately benefit.

 Higher quality of services for clients because staff come in to work feeling refreshed and energized

 Can we implement a staff wellness plan without breaking the bank?
-The answer is yes!
+Yes, yes we can!

 Wellness and Burnout Assessment: A customized assessment to determine what the main causes of burnout are within the organization, gaps, and proposed recommendations for wellness planning.

-Training: Three-hour training that looks at community care in depth, how trauma manifests in non-profits, and what organizations can do to support employees.
+Training: Three-hour training that looks at community care in depth, how trauma manifests in non-profits (i.e. burnout, vicarious trauma, compassion fatigue, etc.), and what organizations can do to support employees.